devops4me/bitbucket-github-migration/kubernetes/README.md

 The advantages of running jobs and workloads inside Kubernetes are

 - kubernetes will restart the job if it fails - it may move it to different nodes
-- the team can see the results from log viewers like the ElasticSearch stack
 - you only need to create secrets once as opposed to every time you run the job